teh-username/ngrok--/README.md

 For ngrok-- though, we'll be cutting corners a bit but the core technique of bypassing Firewall/NAT will be implemented, albeit differently.
 It's the thought that counts right?

-Traffic flow should resemble the "diagram" below:
+Traffic flow should resemble the "diagram" below (WIP):

 ```
                               +--------------------------------+